 Absentee mail-in voting is permitted in Québec for citizens who will be out of the province at the time of a general election, a by-election or a referendum.
-An application for an absentee ballot, including photocopies of two pieces of identification, must be mailed, faxed or e-mailed to the chief electoral officer at least 19 days prior to election day.
+An application for an absentee ballot, including photocopies of two pieces of identification, must be mailed or faxed to the chief electoral officer at least 19 days prior to election day.
+Applications for absentee ballots can no longer be emailed, instead, Elections Québec has set-up an online portal.
 An absentee voting kit will be sent by return mail or courier to ensure that the voter receives it in sufficient time to send back the ballot.
 Marked ballots must be received by 8:00 p.m. on election day.

 In 2013, the Québec legislature passed legislation which fixed provincial election dates to the first Monday of October, every four years.
-The next general election in Québec is scheduled to be held on October 1, 2018.
+The last general election in Québec was held on October 1, 2018.